Altinn/altinn-notifications/src/Altinn.Notifications.NewApiDemo/readme.md

 ```

-Then you should be able to open the OpenAPI-doc through either Scalar (http://localhost:5151/scalar/v2) or Swagger (http://localhost:5151/swagger/index.html)
+Then you should be able to open the OpenAPI-doc through either Scalar (http://localhost:5151/scalar/v2) or Swagger (http://localhost:5151/swagger/index.html).
+An OpenAPI spec document is available at http://localhost:5151/openapi/v2.json

 There is a Bruno (https://www.usebruno.com/) collection in [../../test/Altinn.Notifications.NewApiDemoTest/bruno](../../test/Altinn.Notifications.NewApiDemoTest/bruno) with examples/testcases for the API.